-Manchester United Vs. Liverpool: Watch Premier League Game Online
+NESN

 Forget what the standings say.
-Manchester United versus Liverpool remains one of English soccer’s great occasions.
+Manchester United vs. Liverpool remains one of English soccer’s great occasions.

 The teams will face off Sunday at Old Trafford in a Premier League Round 9 game.
 Liverpool has amassed an eight-point lead atop the Premier League standings, thanks to their perfect start to the season.
 Manchester United has just nine points after eight games, and concerns over the direction of the once-great team are spiking again.